 Reading change feed with a push model

 Using a push model is the easiest way to read from the change feed.
-There are two ways you can read from the change feed with a push model: Azure Functions Azure Cosmos DB triggers and the change feed processor library.
-Azure Functions uses the change feed processor behind the scenes, so these are both very similar ways to read the change feed.
+There are two ways you can read from the change feed with a push model: Azure Functions Azure Cosmos DB triggers and the change feed processor.
+Azure Functions uses the change feed processor behind the scenes, so these are both similar ways to read the change feed.
 Think of Azure Functions as simply a hosting platform for the change feed processor, not an entirely different way of reading the change feed.

 Developing with Azure Functions is an easy experience and can be faster than deploying the change feed processor on your own.
 Triggers can be created using the Azure Functions portal or programmatically using SDKs.
 Visual Studio and VS Code provide support to write Azure Functions, and you can even use the Azure Functions CLI for cross-platform development.
-You can write and debug the code on your desktop, and then deploy the function with one click.
+You can write and debug the code on your desktop, and then deploy the function with one button.
 See Serverless database computing using Azure Functions and Using change feed with Azure Functions articles to learn more.

 Change feed processor library

 The change feed processor gives you more control of the change feed and still hides most complexity.
 The change feed processor library follows the observer pattern, where your processing function is called by the library.
-The change feed processor library will automatically check for changes and, if changes are found, "push" these to the client.
+The change feed processor will automatically check for changes and, if changes are found, "push" them to the client.
 If you have a high throughput change feed, you can instantiate multiple clients to read the change feed.
-The change feed processor library will automatically divide the load among the different clients.
+The change feed processor will automatically divide the load among the different clients.
 You won't have to implement any logic for load balancing across multiple clients or any logic to maintain the lease state.

 Reading change feed with a pull model

 The change feed pull model allows you to consume the change feed at your own pace.
-Changes must be requested by the client and there is no automatic polling for changes.
+Changes must be requested by the client and there's no automatic polling for changes.
 If you want to permanently "bookmark" the last processed change (similar to the push model's lease container), you'll need to save a continuation token.

 Using the change feed pull model, you get more low level control of the change feed.
 When reading the change feed with the pull model, you have three options: